internationaltouch/internationaltouch.github.io/_policy/player-eligibility.md

-9. Where a player is not able to provide a copy of the relevant birth certificate, passport, parentage or grandparentage, or evidence of residency the matter shall be referred to the relevant FIT Authorising Officer and the player shall only be entitled to represent the national team if he/she can provide satisfactory evidence to FIT authorising officers that the player is eligible to do so.
+9. Where a player is not able to provide a copy of the relevant birth certificate, passport, parentage or grandparentage, or evidence of residency the matter shall be referred to the relevant FIT Authorising Officer and the player shall only be entitled to represent the national team if he/she can provide satisfactory evidence to FIT Authorising Officers that the player is eligible to do so.
 Affidavits by a player will not be considered satisfactory evidence.
 10. Nations shall promptly, before or upon the requested date, provide FIT with a copy of any evidence they have relied on pursuant to rules (2) and (3).
 Where a nation fails to do so, or